 There is also the question of just how ‘green’ the DPF is in the first place.
 Yes, it is undeniable that the DPF system does filter out soot and particles which can allegedly be hazardous to health in urban areas of high pollution.
 However on the flip side, for the DPF Filter to regenerate itself when it becomes blocked, requires the car to be driven on a fairly long journey at continuous motorway speeds.
 So you would have to consider, how, taking a car on a non purposeful journey on a routine basis for no other reason than for one of its components to service itself in a world of dwindling oil resources and already congested roads, is good for the Environment ?.

-No doubt that we will soon see a time, when diesel car owners all ceremoniously take to the roads at the weekend for a long motorway drive, just so that the “green” devices on their cars can service and reset themselves, and that would be a ludicrous scenario in a world which constantly lectures us against needless or excessive vehicle use!.
+No doubt that we will soon see a time, when diesel car owners all ceremoniously take to the roads at the weekend for a long motorway drive, just so that the “green” devices on their cars can service and reset themselves, and that would be a ludicrous scenario in a world which constantly lectures us against making needless journeys or excessive vehicle use!.
 However given the current instances of Yellow DPF warning lights advising the motorist to make such a journey in their vehicle soon or face a repair bill running into thousands if it is ignored, is my point really that far fetched?.

-So currently, the best advice I can give, is that until the DPF situation improves, a potential car buyer should avoid buying any modern diesel car which has a DPF fitted, especially if they don’t do regular motorway trips and high annual mileages.
-Unfortunately, with the new legislation now in force, it is no longer possible to buy a modern diesel car with an advance intention of removing the DPF filter or to program it out, as this will be detected upon the next MOT, and may also leave you uninsured in the event of an accident.
+So currently, the best advice I can give, is that until the DPF reliability situation improves, a potential car buyer should avoid buying any modern diesel car which has a DPF fitted, especially if they don’t do regular motorway trips and high annual mileages.
+Unfortunately, with the new legislation now in force, it is no longer possible to buy a modern diesel car with an advance intention of removing the DPF filter or to program it out, as this will be detected upon the next MOT, and may also leave you uninsured or open to prosecution in the event of an accident.